The Bard's Tale (2004 video game): Plot

 The plot involves "a sardonic and opportunistic musician and adventurer, driven by carnal rather than noble pursuits.
 The Bard, who is never identified by a specific name nor addressed by anything other than 'The Bard,' is not interested in saving the world; his humble motivations are strictly 'coin and cleavage.'"
 His quest is narrated by a mocking, biased man (played by Tony Jay) who cannot stand him.
 Many of the names and characters are influenced by Celtic mythology and the stories of the Orkney Islands.
 (Most of the names for places are actual locations in the Orkney Islands, including Kirkwall, Dounby, Finstown, Houton, and Stromness.
 Some optional areas are places in Ireland, including Dún Ailinne, Ardagh, Carrowmore, Emain Macha, and Tara.)

 The Bard (voiced by Cary Elwes) ends up being recruited by a cult to help free a princess named Caleigh.
-As a result of this, The Bard finds himself being attacked by an assortment of fanatics from a Druid-like cult, sent to dispatch him by a being called Fionnaoch.
+As a result of this, The Bard finds himself being attacked by an assortment of fanatics from a Druid-like cult, sent to dispatch him by a being called Fionnaoch voiced by Charles Dennis.
 On the way to complete his quest, the not so valiant anti-hero will have to overcome the truly terrifying challenges of three monstrous guardians, break-dancing corpses, spontaneously melodious goblins, a giant, and a fire-breathing rat.

 Eventually, it is revealed that The Bard is just another in a long line of "Chosen Ones", many of whom he finds dead along his path.
 Caleigh is revealed to actually be a demon tempting people to come free her for years on the assumption that eventually someone would succeed.
 If The Bard frees Caleigh, she gives him all his heart's desires while destroying the world.
 If he slays Caleigh, The Bard returns to the road in search of the next bar maid.
 Alternatively, he can refuse to fight either the Druid Leader or Caleigh, allowing the undead to overrun the world, a situation he is content with as they make good bar buddies.